The World’s Great Cruising Ground

-Discover turquoise waters, sparkling beaches, moderate winds and a wealth of interesting anchorages where the vivid blue of the Gulf Stream turns northward.
+Discover turquoise waters, sparkling beaches, moderate winds and a wealth of new anchorages on your Bahamas yacht charter.
 These fantastically rich waters bring exceptional sailing to the cruising paradise of The Bahamas.
-Nature took time to build a sparkling arc, letting centuries of coral make the fine foundation for these low-lying islands.
+Nature took time to build a sparkling arc, letting centuries of coral make the foundation for these low-lying islands.
 The attraction here is in the subtle beauty of soft sands, sheltered sailing, and surprising delights of seclusion.
-Originally settled by the Arawak people, these laid-back islands are known for snorkeling, diving, and fishing, astonishing beaches, picturesque settlements and, above all, hospitality and genuine friendliness.
+These laid-back islands are known for snorkeling, diving, and fishing, astonishing beaches, picturesque settlements, and genuine friendliness.

 The Abacos are a string of Bahamian islands located approximately 175 miles east of Palm Beach, Florida.
-The “mainland” is Great Abaco, third largest island in the Bahamas, with a curve of cays just a few miles offshore creating the protected Sea of Abaco, perfect for sailing or day trip power boating.
+The “mainland” is Great Abaco, the third-largest island in the Bahamas.
+It has a curve of cays just a few miles offshore creating the protected Sea of Abaco, perfect for sailing or day trip powerboating.
 Historically different from other areas in the Bahamas, the population of the Abacos descended from Loyalists during the War of Independence from the United States.
-These blonde-haired, blue-eyed Abaconians have given up wrecking and rum running, but still work at traditional occupations– farming, fishing, and boat building.
+These blonde-haired, blue-eyed Abaconians have given up wrecking and rum-running.
+However, they still work at traditional occupations– farming, fishing, and boat building.

 Visible for miles is the historic lighthouse of Hope Town, a candy-striped sentinel on the southeastern reef.
-South to Pelican Cays National Park you’ll be amazed by the vast collection of colorful coral and sea life.
+South to Pelican Cays National Park, you’ll be amazed by the vast collection of colorful coral and sea life.
 Giant starfish are scattered along the sandy bottom for miles.
-Sail The Abacos on your Bahamas yacht charter vacation and you won’t believe your eyes!
+Sail The Abacos on your Bahamas yacht charter vacation, and you won’t believe your eyes!